 I read The Wall Street Journal article and any other newspaper articles I could find.
 And I probably bought too many cat magazines that featured articles about the Munchkin.
 Unfortunately, I couldn’t find a local person who owned one.

 I did interview the geneticist who was mentioned in the Journal article.
 I also interviewed another Munchkin breeder from Connecticut—twice.
 And then I got a bright idea and tried to locate the woman who owned Blackberry, the cat who produced the first litter of kittens in the Munchkin line.

 I knew where the woman lived, so I dialed the long distance information operator and got the phone number of a man with her last name.
 I called the number, but the man I spoke with said the woman no longer lived there.
 He sounded sad.
 When I talked to the Connecticut breeder the second time, he told me the woman and her husband had divorced, and he thought she had moved out west somewhere.
 I still feel sad thinking that I probably talked to her ex-husband and might have caused him more sadness than he already was experiencing.

 The Munchkin cat article was published in February 1999, about a year after I wrote it.
-By that time Other Half and I had moved to Arizona.
 I skimmed the article, but I didn’t read it word for word.
 I was sure I would find either a grammar or spelling error in it that, of course, wasn’t mine.
 And I didn’t want to know.

-A couple of years ago I read that accidently is an accepted (in some circles) alternate spelling of accidentally.
+Postscript: A couple of years ago I read that accidently is (in some circles) an accepted alternate spelling of accidentally.
 And I recently read the article about dog licensing by mail again.
-In hindsight, the error I stressed about wasn’t all that bad, and I doubt if anyone noticed it.
-However, that article was the first one I wrote that earned me some money.
-I wanted it to be perfect.
+In hindsight, the error I stressed about wasn’t all that bad, and I doubt that anyone noticed it.